masalinas/angular-cross-domain/README.md

 # Tittle
-Angular PoC Token Cross Domain
+Angular PoC Token Local Storage Cross Domain

 # Description
 In this PoC We could demostrate how with can propagate a token to any domain resolving the browser policy called: 'local storage cross domain' using iframes and the [API postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) in Angular